tritonJS826/masters-way/mw-chat-bff/apiAutogenerated/chat/docs/SchemasRoomPopulatedResponse.md

 ### NewSchemasRoomPopulatedResponse

-`func NewSchemasRoomPopulatedResponse(isBlocked bool, messages []SchemasMessageResponse, name string, roomId string, users []SchemasUserResponse, ) *SchemasRoomPopulatedResponse`
+`func NewSchemasRoomPopulatedResponse(isBlocked bool, messages []SchemasMessageResponse, name NullableString, roomId string, users []SchemasUserResponse, ) *SchemasRoomPopulatedResponse`

 NewSchemasRoomPopulatedResponse instantiates a new SchemasRoomPopulatedResponse object This constructor will assign default values to properties that have it defined,